 Stray Dog takes place during an unprecedented heat-wave and you can literally feel the steam rising from the city streets.
-Akira Kurosawa enjoyed using the effects of the changing weather such as falling rain, snow storms or the blossoming spring in his films to represent the changing moods of his characters and to signal important events.
+Kurosawa enjoyed using the impact of the changing weather in his films, such as falling rain, snow storms or blossoming spring flowers, to represent the changing moods of his characters and to signal important events.
 In Stray Dog the hellish summer heat almost becomes a character of its own.

-One of the movies most remarkable qualities is the way in which the film makes use of Tokyo’s battered and burned exteriors to create an unsettling mood of destruction and desperation that haunts every frame.
-It presents a part of Japan that was rarely if ever seen in previous films of the period.
+One of the movies most remarkable qualities is the way the film makes use of Tokyo’s battered and burned exteriors to create an unsettling mood of destruction and desperation.
+Kurosawa presents a part of Japan that was rarely if ever seen in previous films of the period.
 Some of the credit for the look and feel of Stray Dog must go to Ishiro Honda who worked as a second-unit director on the movie.
-Honda is mostly known to western audiences as the director of Godzilla (1956) but before becoming a filmmaker Ishiro Honda served with the Japanese military during WW2 and the experience left him deeply troubled.
-His firsthand knowledge of the firebombing of Tokyo and a visit to Hiroshima after the war left psychological scars on Ishiro Honda that he never fully recovered from.
-Honda often seemed compelled to revisit the trauma he had suffered in the films he created later on.
-During the making of Stray Dog Akira Kurosawa asked Ishiro Honda to explore the ruins of post-war Tokyo and film whatever he saw there.
-Honda made exceptional use of his personal observations and experience while he was shooting and almost everything that he caught on camera was used in the final cut of Stray Dog.
+Honda is mostly known to western audiences as the director of Godzilla (1956) but before becoming a filmmaker he served with the Japanese military during WW2 and the experience left him deeply troubled.
+His firsthand knowledge of the firebombing of Tokyo and a visit to Hiroshima after the war left Honda with psychological scars that he never fully recovered from.
+As a result, he was often compelled to revisit the trauma he had suffered in the films he created.
+During the making of Stray Dog Kurosawa asked Honda to explore the ruins of post-war Tokyo and film whatever he saw there.
+The future director of Godzilla made exceptional use of his personal observations and almost everything that Honda shot with his camera was used in the final cut.

 The film is full of perfectly composed interior shots as well as lingering close-ups that seem to focus on the most mundane things in unexpected ways.
-Police procedures are meticulously depicted in the film, but unpredictable moments such as a wonderful dance number and a baseball game, keep the movie exciting.
+Police procedures are meticulously depicted but unpredictable moments such as a wonderful dance number and a baseball game keep the movie moving in unexpected directions.
 There’s an intimacy between Kurosawa and his actors that is reflected in the way the director’s camera lingers on their warm limbs and sweaty brows.
 It could be argued that women are often reduced to background characters in Kurosawa’s work but Stray Dog features a remarkable performance from Keiko Awaji as a beautiful but troubled showgirl named Harumi.
 Like many of the best femme fatales, Harumi isn’t given as much screen time as her male costars but she’s unforgettable as the criminal’s feisty girlfriend.

-Stray Dog isn’t my favorite Akira Kurosawa film (that would be High and Low) but if you’re looking for the perfect film to watch while celebrating Akira Kurosawa’s 100th birthday today, I highly recommend giving Stray Dog a look.
-It’s a thrilling viewing experience and arguably the director’s first true masterpiece which makes it the perfect introduction to his body of work.
-It also features Kurosawa’s longtime collaborator, the great Toshiro Mifune, in one of his best roles.
+Stray Dog isn’t my favorite Akira Kurosawa film (that would be High and Low) but if you’re looking for the perfect film to watch while celebrating the director’s100th birthday this week I highly recommend giving Stray Dog a look.
+It’s a thrilling viewing experience and arguably Kurosawa’s first masterpiece which makes it the perfect introduction to his body of work.
+It also features his longtime collaborator and friend, the great Toshiro Mifune, in one of his best roles.
 Mifune is so beautiful in Stray Dog that he’ll take your breath away.
 Few male actors have looked as good as he does in a white linen suit.
 You’ve been warned!